Breast Center

 Pathology

 Pathology deals with the examination of tissue samples and cell material taken during a biopsy.
-All tissue samples are first examined under the microscope.
-Using a wide range of other examination methods, the benign findings can be differentiated from malignant even better.
-These additional examinations contribute to therapy planning.
-For example, each breast cancer is examined to see if the tumor cells contain hormone receptors.
-If this is the case, treatment with hormone receptors may be useful.
-During surgery, pathology specialists support the surgeons with immediate examination of the operative tissue.
-Pathologists are indispensable participants at tumor conferences because they determine the type of tumor, among other things.
+All tissue samples are first examined under a microscope.
+Using a wide range of additional examination methods, the benign or malignant findings can be differentiated even better.
+These additional examinations contribute to treatment planning.
+For example, each breast carcinoma is examined to determine whether the tumor cells contain hormone receptors.
+If this is the case, treatment with hormone receptors may be advisable.
+During an operation, pathology specialists support the surgeons with frozen section examinations, the immediate examination of the operated tissue.
+Pathologists are indispensable participants in tumor conferences because, among other things, they determine the type of tumor.

-Sometimes a genetic test (DNA analysis) may be useful, especially if your family has an increased incidence of cancer.
-The most important clues come from your family history, which specifically asks about cancer of the breast, ovaries, pancreas and prostate gland in blood relatives.
-An in-depth consultation will determine your individual risk of breast or ovarian cancer with the help of genetic tree analyses and recommend a genetic test if necessary.
+Sometimes a genetic test (DNA analysis) can be useful, especially if there is a high incidence of cancer in your family.
+The most important clues come from your family history, in which specific questions are asked about cancers of the breast, ovaries, pancreas and prostate in blood relatives.
+In a detailed consultation, your individual risk of breast or ovarian cancer is determined with the help of family tree analyses and, if necessary, a genetic test is recommended.

 Treatments

-The radical surgical techniques of yesteryear are now a thing of the past – breast-preserving surgery is now possible for many patients.
-Interventions are increasingly more sparing and no longer seen in isolation, but as an essential component of interdisciplinary cooperation.
+The radical surgical techniques of earlier times are history - today, breast-conserving surgery is possible for many patients.
+Surgery is becoming increasingly gentle and is no longer seen in isolation, but as an essential part of interdisciplinary cooperation.
 Patients can rest assured that they are in good hands at the Breast Center.

 Surgical therapies